joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6701132/2025/10/09/nhl-most-compelling-storylines-mcdavid-crosby/

 **Astros fire head athletic trainer after injury-plagued season: Sources**\
-`According to Baseball Prospectus and FanGraphs, no team lost more potential value to injuries this season than the Astros`\
+`According to Baseball Prospectus and FanGraphs, no team lost more potential value to injuries this season than the Astros.`\
 https://nytimes.com/athletic/6704059/2025/10/09/astros-fire-head-athletic-trainer-injuries/

 **Bats Catch Migratory Birds and Eat Them in Midair**\